microsoft/pxt/docs/writing-docs/tutorials/control-options.md

 ### Templates

 If you want to provide the tutorial user with some existing code to use as a starting point, you can include a template block.
-The code in the template will appear on the Workspace when the at the start of the tutorial.
+The code in the template will appear on the Workspace at the start of the tutorial.

 This template example gives some initial code as a starting point for making a game program.